Database Usage (Based on Laravel Database Component)

 ->get();

-The whereIn / whereNotIn / orWhereIn / orWhereNotIn methods validate if a field's value exists in a specified array:
+The whereIn / whereNotIn / orWhereIn / orWhereNotIn methods check if the field value is in the specified array:

 $users = Db::table('users')